-- To view the percentage of remaining battery charge, place the mouse pointer over the Power icon - To use Power Options, right-click the Power icon The Power options.
+To view the percentage of remaining battery charge, place the mouse pointer over the Power icon

+To use Power Options, right-click the Power icon , and then select Power Options.

 Different Power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.